-- If your company is established outside of the Netherlands, and you do business with the Netherlands, you will encounter specific Dutch VAT rules apply.
+- If your company is established outside the Netherlands, and you do business with the Netherlands, specific Dutch VAT rules apply.
 If you are established in the Netherlands or if you have a permanent establishment here, you will be subject to the same VAT rules as other entrepreneurs in the Netherlands.

 - If you run a business in the Netherlands or employ personnel in the Netherlands, you will likely have to pay payroll tax and social insurance contributions.
 This is true even if you have an establishment outside of the Netherlands.

 - If you work temporarily in the Netherlands for a foreign employer as an EEA or Swiss citizen, you are generally covered by your home country’s social insurance system and you will not have to pay social insurance contributions in the Netherlands.
 However, you will require an A1 certificate (certificate of coverage).